baileybrody/Hospital_Locations_And_Accident_Outcomes/README.md

 in Cache county.
 It's also interesting to note that the county with the furthest distance to a hopspital (Wayne County) is not the county with the highest death rate as a result of accidents: that distinciton belongs to Carbon county.
 One potential explanation for this is the extensive mining that occurs there.
-The veritcal line shows the average death rate across the state as a result of acidents, allowing for county by county comparison.
+The veritcal line shows the average death rate across the state as a result of acidents, allowing for county comparison to the state average.

 3. The relationship between death rates and proxmity to hospitals is statistically significant.